 Each parent is responsible for getting the Cub Scout to meetings and we expect each Cub Scout to regularly attend Den and Pack events.
 The Cub Scout should arrive on time for those events in the appropriate uniform.
 Rules and regulations of the meeting location must be followed at all times.
 Parents of younger Cub Scouts (Lions and Tigers) must be present with their child during meetings.

-It is a parent responsibility to purchase uniform items.
-Although your Cub Scout will be issued some items from the Pack as he progresses through the ranks, a majority of the items must be purchased by the parents.
+It is a parent’s responsibility to purchase uniform items.
+Although your Cub Scout will be issued some items from the Pack as they progress through the ranks, a majority of the items must be purchased by the parents.

 Parents are also expected to support fund raising activities and to make sure that the Cub Scout stays current on dues required to run the Den and Pack.